-- Before commencing the installation ensure site conditions are suitable. - The shower mixing valve is designed for concealed pipework, whether in a solid or studded wall with the supply pipes coming from below, above, the side or through the wall. - The thickness of wall tiles, plaster or plaster board should all be considered when routing the hot and cold supply pipes. - The valve requires the supply pipes and wall brackets to have 150mm centres and sufficient copper pipe must protrude from the finished tiled surface to allow a water tight compression joint to be made. - Ensure the shower valve will be horizontal when installed. - The supply pipes if not embedded into the wall with plaster the should be fixed securely to the studding. - The whole system should be thoroughly flushed, prior to the connection of the hot and cold water supplies to the bath-shower mixing valve, to remove any debris that may be in the supply pipework. - Ensure there are no joint leaks before finishing the wall. - Isolation valves must be fitted in an accessible position to both the hot and cold supplies should the valve need to be isolated in the future for servicing.
+- The supply pipes and offset connectors must be firm and secure to support the bath-shower mixing valve.
+If not embedded into the wall with plaster the pipes should be fixed securely to the studding or by using a mounting plate (not supplied). - Angle tap swivel connectors or compression/solder fittings can be used to connect the pipes (not supplied). - The whole system should be thoroughly flushed, prior to the connection of the hot and cold water supplies to the bath-shower mixing valve, to remove any debris that may be in the supply pipework. - Ensure there are no joint leaks before finishing the wall. - Isolation valves must be fitted in an accessible position to both the hot and cold supplies should the valve need to be isolated in the future for servicing.